sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 }
 ```

-We can apply filters to as many fields as are available.
-Note, each additional listed field in the filter object implies an AND conditional relation.
+We can apply filters to multiple / all fields available.

+NOTE: Each additional field listed in the filter object implies a conditional AND relation.

 ```javascript
 {
 	books(filter: { title: "A Painted House", genre: "Thriller" }) {